ibm-cloud-docs/AnalyticsEngine/faqs-operations.md

 {: #third-party-packages}
 {: faq}

-You can install packages which are available in the CentOS repo by using the `packageadmin` tool that comes with {{site.data.keyword.iae_full_notm}}.
-Libraries or packages (for example, for Python or R) that can be installed and run in your user space are allowed.
-You do not require sudo or root privileges to install or run any packages from non-CentOS repositories or RPM package management systems.
+You can only install packages that are available in the CentOS repositories by using the `packageadmin` tool that comes with {{site.data.keyword.iae_full_notm}}.
+You do not require sudo or root privileges to install or run any packages from the CentOS repositories.

 You should perform all cluster customization by using customization scripts at the time the cluster is started to ensure repeatability and consistency when creating further new clusters.

 ## Can I monitor the cluster?
 {: #monitor-cluster}